 Zion National Park is one of the most spectacular places you can visit.
 The reddish stone of its canyons contrasts with the blue of the waterfalls.

 The National Park Service notes that Zion has 232 square miles of plateaus, a maze of canyons, and the Virgin River and its tributaries.
+Its pine and juniper-clad slopes, accompanied by its beautiful waterfalls, form breathtaking scenery that you surely won't want to miss.

 Prices to visit Zion National Park in 2022 are as follows:

-• Per person: $20
+- Per person: $20

-• Motorcycle: $30
+- Motorcycle: $30

-• Automobile: $35
+- Automobile: $35

-• Annual pass: $70
+- Annual pass: $70

 5. Bus Tour

-Las Vegas is also famous for its bus tours, which give you the perfect opportunity to tour the city, take pictures of great sites and at the same time, learn a bit about each place you visit.
+Las Vegas is also famous for its bus tours, which give you the perfect opportunity to tour the city, take pictures of great sites, and at the same time, learn a bit about each place you visit.

-If you want to explore a little more of the Freemont Street Experience when you visit downtown Las Vegas, there is a free bus route called the Downtown Loop, which takes you around the area's main points, including the Arts District.
+If you want to explore a little more of the Fremont Street Experience when you visit downtown Las Vegas, there is a free bus route called the Downtown Loop, which takes you around the area's main points, including the Arts District.

-If you want to save time and money, you should book in advance and take into account that the price may vary according to the number of stops and the area you are going to visit.
+To save time and money, book in advance and note that prices may vary depending on the number of stops and the area you plan to visit.

 6. Grand Canyon Skywalk